I create behavior-changing content about health. I make executives sound as brilliant as they would themselves if they had more time.

 Before I answer any questions, thank you.
 For reading.
 So much.
-I can’t help writing – but you reading it is a thrill.
+I can’t help writing – but people reading it never stops being a thrill.

 Who am I?
 The short version, work edition.

-I am a writer: a marketer and a communicator.
-I’ve done everything from public relations to social-media punditry to employee communications to ghostwriting.
-Always in healthcare.
+I’ve done everything from public relations to social-media education to employee communications.
+Always writing.
+Always about health.
 For my current CV, see LinkedIn.
 See also Blog 101 (2005), Twitter: The Primer (series, 2008), Going Tribal (2010) and The Matt Hall Questions (series, 2010).

 Sarah Morgan has been a writer in, with and for the top healthcare companies in the world since 1997.
-Her previous positions include managing global compliance communications for Merck, serving as Director of Client Services for MCS Healthcare Public Relations, and managing employee communications for Janssen Pharmaceutica.
+Prior to her successful independent career, she managed global compliance communications at Merck, served as director of client services at MCS Healthcare Public Relations, and managed employee communications for an affiliate of Johnson & Johnson.

-Her master’s thesis, on how social media is changing language, was conducted under noted media ecologist Dr. Paul Levinson at Fordham University‘s School of Public Communications.
-She has lectured to professional and academic audiences about social media and its implications for the healthcare industry, as well as on the craft of writing, and has taught social media at the collegiate level.
+Her master’s thesis, on the globalizing effects of social media on language, was conducted under noted media ecologist Dr. Paul Levinson at Fordham University‘s School of Public Communications.
+She has lectured to professional and academic audiences on the craft of writing and the implications of social media for healthcare, and has taught social media at the collegiate level.

-Sarah specializes in health communications strategy and content creation.
-Sarah blogs at sarah-morgan.com; tweets at twitter.com/sarahmorgan; and appears professionally at linkedin.com/in/sarahmorgan , informally at facebook.com/sarah.anita.morgan, and in real life in glorious New Jersey.
+Sarah specializes in health communications; blogs at sarah-morgan.com; tweets at twitter.com/sarahmorgan; and appears professionally at linkedin.com/in/sarahmorgan , informally at facebook.com/sarah.anita.morgan, and in real life in glorious New Jersey.